eyashin22/Restaurant_Project_Demo/README.md

 # Restaurant_Project_Demo

 It is simple Restaurant project.
-Design website Frontend using HTML and CSS only.
+Design website Frontend, using HTML and CSS only.